BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 module and the local names.
 To call `useful_function()`, you must *qualify* it with the name of the module: `module.useful_function()`.

-All the code at the bottom is set off by an `if` clause, which checks to see if something called `__name__` is equivalent to `__main__`.
-Again, the double underscores indicate special names.
+The code at the end of the file starts with an `if` clause which checks to see if something called `__name__` is equivalent to `__main__`.
+In Python, any identifier that begins and ends with double underscores is special in some way.
 The reason for the `if` is that any file can also be used as a library module within another program (modules are described shortly).
 In that case, you just want the classes defined, but you don't want the code at the bottom of the file to be executed.
 This particular `if` statement is only true when you are running this file directly.
 That is, `__name__` is `__main__` when you use the command line:

 ```
 python use_module.py